cs1302uga/cs1302-ce05/README.md

 1. Change into the `cs1302-ce05` directory that was just created and look around.
 There should be multiple Java files somewhere in the directory structure.
 For each `.java` file, fill out an entry in a table similar to the one provided below.
-Incldue the path of each file relative to the `cs1302-ce05` directory, the fully qualified name of the class or interface contained in each ile, and a note indicating the type of thing declared in that file.
+Include the path of each file relative to the `cs1302-ce05` directory, the fully qualified name of the class or interface contained in each file, and a note indicating the type of thing declared in that file.

    | Path                     | FQN        | Class or Interface? |
    |--------------------------|------------|---------------------|